-Mastery-address challenges from class and clarify concepts you are currently learning.
+Address challenges from class and clarify concepts you are currently learning.

-Math Foundation-look for gaps in core math skills and strengthen them so that transition to future math classes is smooth.
+Look for gaps in core math skills and strengthen them so that transition to future math classes is smooth.

 Most people don't care for math like I do, and certainly most don't think it's fun, and I totally understand.
 However, I think it's safe to say that we both care about at least doing the best we can to reach your goals, whether it's just to pass a class to graduate, get a degree, or get that A. I'm here for you with a friendly and calm demeanor with constant encouragement to do your best.

 One of the most important requirements for tutoring to be effective is that the student must be willing to learn.
 In my experience, students ready to learn are the most successful.
 If they are not paying attention in class to begin with or not eager and disciplined to put in some extra time, then you will be wasting your time and money.
 I like to be up front about this because lots of parents think that hiring a tutor will magically get their student an A. My goal is to help students achieve that A, however, it is vital that they do their part outside of our sessions.

 Additionally, we need to be realistic about what can be achieved in one or two hours a week of tutoring, which is most common.
 I like to be clear about the fact that meeting once or twice a week for an hour is extremely helpful, but success is a team effort that involves teachers, tutors, students, and parents.
 Tutoring provides supplemental assistance to those already taking a math course, so depending on the pace of the course, the learning style and capability of the student, we may need more or less time to work together.